ludovic4g/PostBot/README.md

   - As the robot moves, the node also updates the robot's marker in RViz so that the movement is seen in the environment.
   - Upon reaching a marble, the robot "collects" it and the marble disappear.
   - The robot then navigate towards the corresponding box.
 Once it arrives at the box's location, the box is 'full' and then turns grey.
-  - When all the boxes are grey, and so they are all full, the `reset_boxes` is called.
+  - When all the boxes are grey, and so they are all full, the `reset_boxes` and turtlesim's `teleport_absolute` are called.
-  - The `reset_boxes` service resets the status of all boxes, making them available for new marbles and so initiating a new cycle of deliveries!
+  - The `reset_boxes` service resets the status of all boxes making them available for new marbles; the `teleport_absolute` reset the robot position based on its parameters, It starts a new cycle of deliveries!

 ---